NREL/scikit-sundae/README.md

 ```

 ## Acknowledgements
-scikit-SUNDAE was originally inspired by [scikits.odes](https://scikits-odes.readthedocs.io/) which also offers Python bindings to SUNDIALS.
-The API for scikit-SUNDAE was mostly adopted from scikits.odes; however, all of our source code is original.
+scikit-SUNDAE was originally inspired by [scikits-odes](https://scikits-odes.readthedocs.io/) which also offers Python bindings to SUNDIALS.
+The API for scikit-SUNDAE was mostly adopted from scikits-odes; however, all of our source code is original.
 If you are comparing the two:

-1. **scikits.odes:** includes iterative solvers and some optional solvers (e.g., LAPACK).
+1. **scikits-odes:** includes iterative solvers and some optional solvers (e.g., LAPACK).
 The package only provides source distributions, so users must configure and compile SUNDAILS on their own.
 2. **scikit-SUNDAE:** includes more flexible events function capabilities (e.g., direction detection and terminal flags), scipy-like output, and provides both binary and source distributions.
 Iterative and optional solvers are not available.

 Our binary distributions include pre-compiled dynamic SUNDIALS libraries.
 These are self-contained and will not affect other, existing installations you may already have.
 To be in compliance with SUNDIALS distribution requirements, all scikit-SUNDAE distributions include a copy of the [SUNDIALS license](https://github.com/LLNL/sundials/blob/main/LICENSE).